lowrycito/handbook/pages/study-manual-general-handbook.md

       * 12.5.7.
 Introducing the Children and Youth ProgramPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
   * 13\.
 Sunday School

     * 13.1.
-PurposeThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+PurposeThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
     * 13.2.
 Ward Sunday School Leadership

       * 13.2.1.
-BishopricThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+BishopricThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
       * 13.2.2.
-Sunday School PresidentThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Sunday School PresidentThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
       * 13.2.3.
-Sunday School TeachersThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Sunday School TeachersThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
     * 13.3.
 Sunday School Classes

       * 13.3.
-Sunday School ClassesThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Sunday School ClassesThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
       * 13.3.1.
-Small BranchesThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Small BranchesThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
       * 13.3.2.
-Sunday School Classes for Specific GroupsThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Sunday School Classes for Specific GroupsThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
     * 13.4.
-Improving Learning and Teaching in the WardThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Improving Learning and Teaching in the WardThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
     * 13.5.
-Improving Learning and Teaching in the HomeThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Improving Learning and Teaching in the HomeThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
     * 13.6.
-Stake Sunday School LeadersThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Stake Sunday School LeadersThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
     * 13.7.
 Additional Guidelines

       * 13.7.1.
-Members with DisabilitiesThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Members with DisabilitiesThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
       * 13.7.2.
-Resource CenterThe Sunday School helps accomplish the work of salvation under the direction of those who hold priesthood keys.
+Resource CenterThe Sunday School helps accomplish God’s work of salvation under the direction of those who hold priesthood keys.
   * 14\.
 Single Members

     * 14.0.
 IntroductionMen and women who have not married or who are divorced or widowed make up a significant portion of Church membership.
 Leaders reach out to these members and include them in the work of the Church.